 I first tried Bowenwork on a whim and was amazed to experience deep and lasting change in a long-standing postural issue.
 Bowenwork is my favorite modality for my own self care.
 I leave each session feeling freer in my joint movement and more aligned overall.
-I offer individual sessions and wellness packages.

 Why try Bowenwork?